Skip to content

 Bucket lifecycle

 To support multi-part uploads, you must configure a lifecycle policy to clean up failed or partially successful uploads.
-Configuring this policy will stop failed uploads from polluting the bucket and increasing storage costs.
+Configuring this policy stops failed uploads from polluting the bucket and increasing storage costs.
 We recommend a maximum of 7 days or the topic retention value.

 Bucket permissions